projectacrn/acrn-hypervisor/doc/tutorials/using_celadon_as_uos.rst

    # scp <cel_apl_gptimage.img from your host> ./android.img
    # sh launch_android.sh

 #.
-You will see the shell console after Celadon boots.
-Check the build info using the ``getprop`` command:
+You will see the shell console from the terminal and the Celadon GUI on the secondary monitor
+   after system boots.
+You can check the build info using the ``getprop`` command in shell console:

    .. code-block:: bash